renaissance-publishing/renaissance/content/chapters/21-races.md

   - They treat hard, sharp or borken surfaces (like cobbling, sand or gravel) as *difficult terrain* when they slither.
 - *Psionic Null*: Mud-Skippers exhibit a natural resistance to psionic effects that influence their minds.
   They gain a +10 bonus to checks to resist Sleights that influence or control the minds of others (including those with the *Mental Influence* tag).

+#### Optional Trait: Lighted

+A rare few Mudskippers are born with mutation that causes their body to glow in darkness.
+In many tribes, the hatching of a "Lighted One" is taken as a portentious sign.

+- **Effect**: The character glows in the dark, becoming a light source about as bright as a dim oil lantern.
+  This light is usually not bright enough to be seen through clothing.
+  Obviously, *Lighted* Mudskippers are fairly distinctive, at least when seen in darkness; this imposes a -20 penalty on Stealth checks to *hide* or *blend in to a crowd*.
+- *Lighted* Mudskippers are often put under enormous (social) pressure; traits like *Anxious* and *Sensitive* are common.

 #### Optional Trait: Cave swimmer